Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Numerical Results

+As a benchmark, we consider a \emph{grid-based} algorithm, which approximates the Pareto front through a dense search over the budget interval.
+Specifically, the budget interval $\mathcal{B}$ is discretized into $N$ points, $\mathcal{B}_{N}= \{ \beta_{1},\beta_{2}, \ldots,\beta_{N}\}$, and a CMDP is solved at each budget point.
+Each CMDP is solved via the two-layer dual problem~\cite{altman1999constrained}

+The inner-layer problem is an unconstrained MDP that can be solved using RVI, while the outer-layer multiplier update is performed via bisection search.
+Each CMDP is solved by iterating between the two layers until the constrained-optimal policy is obtained.
+Further details can be found in~\cite{luo2025semantic}.

-where $I_\text{SPI}$ is the complexity of the \texttt{SPI}.
-We consider two approximation methods: \begin{itemize} \item \textit{Staircase approximation:} Construct a step function from the computed Pareto points.
-While conservative, this approach prevents overestimation when the frontier shape is unknown. \item \textit{Linear interpolation:} Connect the computed points to form a piecewise-linear convex frontier.
-This approach implicitly leverages the known convexity of the Pareto frontier to achieve a tighter approximation. \end{itemize}
+The grid-based algorithm returns only a finite set of points on the Pareto front.
+We consider two methods to approximate the Pareto front from these points. \begin{itemize} \item \textit{Staircase approximation:} Construct a step function from these points.
+While conservative, this method prevents overestimation when the front shape is unknown. \item \textit{Linear interpolation:} Connect these points to form a piecewise linear front.
+This method implicitly leverages the known convexity of the Pareto front to achieve a tighter approximation. \end{itemize}

-Figure~\ref{fig:approx} shows the relative approximation error of the above methods.
-Both require a considerably large $N$ to achieve the desired accuracy.
-In contrast, the proposed SPLIT algorithm constructs the exact frontier with complexity $\mathcal{O}\big(|\Lambda| I_{\text{SPI}}\big)$, far outperforming the approximation methods in terms of both complexity and optimality.